CIJU-GG/AIProteinScraper/README.md

 ## Features

 - Automated web scraping of protein-related information
-- Data parsing and structuring
+- Data parsing and structuring using ollama
 - Easy setup with environment variables
 - Uses Selenium and BeautifulSoup for data extraction